cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 }
 ```

-In the event of a channel closing, the active channel must be unset.
+In the event of a channel closing, the active channel may be replaced by starting a new channel handshake with the same port identifiers on the same underlying connection of the original active channel.
 ICS-27 channels can only be closed in the event of a timeout (if the implementation uses ordered channels) or in the unlikely event of a light client attack.
-Controller chains must retain the ability to open new ICS-27 channels and reset the active channel for a particular portID (containing `{owner-account-address}`) and associated interchain account.
+Controller chains must retain the ability to open new ICS-27 channels and reset the active channel for a particular portID (containing `{owner-account-address}`) and connectionID pair.

+The controller and host chains must verify that any new channel maintains the same metadata as the previous active channel to ensure that the parameters of the interchain account remain the same even after replacing the active channel.
+The `Address` of the metadata should not be verified since it is expected to be empty at the INIT stage, and the host chain will regenerate the exact same address on TRY, because it is expected to generate the interchain account address deterministically from the controller portID and connectionID (both of which must remain the same).

 #### **Metadata negotiation**